-If you need a WOSB Program attorney, Koprince Law LLC can help you understand and meet the Women-Owned Small Business Program and Economically Disadvantaged Women-Owned Small Business Program requirements–or file WOSB protests against non-compliant competitors.
+If you need a WOSB Program attorney, Koprince McCall Pottroff LLC can help you understand and meet the Women-Owned Small Business Program and Economically Disadvantaged Women-Owned Small Business Program requirements–or file WOSB protests against non-compliant competitors.

 WOSB Program and EDWOSB Program Certification